 - Gemini HSR-1000, This is a clone of the Takstar Pro80, and is closer to a top $100-$150 headphone

-- Koss KSC75, High quality clip-on headphones.
-V-shaped frequency response somewhat akin to much pricier Grados like HF-2.
+- Koss KSC75, High-quality clip-on headphones.
+V-shaped frequency response was somewhat akin to much pricier Grados like HF-2.
 Amp requirement: minimal

 - Koss Portapro, Similar sound to the KSC75 but with deeper and more controlled bass and less treble.
-Can be found for around $30 on eBay.
+It can be found for around $30 on eBay.
 Amp requirement: minimal

 $50 – $100

 - HiFiMAN RE-400, Overall balanced all-rounders.
 Medium isolation.
 Amp requirement: minimal

 - Etymotic MC5, Accurate IEMs with deep canal insertion.
 Very clean midrange and treble, but many will find bass shy.
 Amp requirement: minimal

 - JVC HA-FXT90, Japanese import.
 Twin-driver, carbon nanotube thin-film IEM.
 Clear, precise, neutral, and very isolated sound.
 Strong, punchy bass; highs and lows are balanced well.
 Minimal soundstage.
 No amp required.

 - Shure SE-215, Warm sounding IEM with bass emphasis, excellent build quality, and lots of isolation.
 Amp requirement: minimal